Lions QB Stafford leaves Buccaneers game with ankle injury

-DETROIT (AP) — Detroit Lions quarterback Matthew Stafford was replaced in the first quarter against the Tampa Bay Buccaneers because of an ankle injury.
+DETROIT (AP) — Detroit Lions quarterback Matthew Stafford was replaced in the first quarter against the Tampa Bay Buccaneers because of an ankle injury and did not return.

 Chase Daniel entered the game and his first possession ended with a sack with the Bucs leading 13-0 on Saturday.
 Stafford was 2 of 3 for 17 yards and was sacked on his only drive.